Amsterdam/authorization_levels/README.rst

 ---------------------

-List with all supported authorization levels for Datapunt.
+List with all supported authorization levels and scopes for Datapunt.